-But at the end of 2016, I lost my love, I lost my freedom, I lost my citizenship, I even lost my name and identity, within the period of a few months.
+But at the end of 2016, I ran out of luck.
+I lost my love, I lost my freedom, I lost my citizenship, I even lost my name and identity, within the period of a few months.
 I never committed a crime, I never harmed anybody, but life had knocked me down with a tremendous force.

 It all started with falling in love with the wrong person.
 The relationship with this person, a Vietnamese also got me involved with his bizarre family members.
 It ended when sadistic family behavior almost destroyed all my businesses, brought me into a very remote and primitive Cambodian prison for 8 months, and caused me to lose my Dutch nationality as well as my name and identity.

 Up to this day, not only me but also others, like a young boy who got tortured by my ex-boyfriend and his family, are still struggling with the impact of these connections.
 But mostly it made me realise how fragile the protection for a citizen is by his home country, and how easily a country can declare a former citizen an outcast.
 Still, there is always light at the end of the tunnel.
 I am building up a new life now, in the meantime writing about my experiences.
 I will launch a book about this insane dark period at the end of 2020.

 Life is dark and bright at the same time.
 Life gives us a chance to set a course and discover new dimensions.
 I love this chance on exploration so I can change and improve life; for myself but also for as many other people as possible.